calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 When I uploaded the target timseries I dropped the row of data for 10/31/2022, so that the related dataset would be "future-filled" with 10/31 data, simulating having the exchange's closing data on T for prices, volumes, etc. Since the prediction interval is 1 day, this would enable the algorithm to predict 10/31.
 Because 10/31 is a Monday, this left the latest timestamp in the watchlist timeseries to be Friday, 10/28.
 When running the prediction, Forecast provided a prediction for 10/29, which is Saturday.
 Saturday wouldn't be an actual trading day, and so we need to determine the best way to predict Monday's watchlist based on Friday's closing values.
 This will be a TODO item for future investigation.
 The forecasts were all very close to zero for the entire dataset, which is what we would expect on a weekend, but we just can't use that for trading purposes.

+## Results

+### Model Evaluation and Validation

+#### The final model’s qualities—such as parameters—are evaluated in detail.
+Some type of analysis is used to validate the robustness of the model’s solution.

-### Experiment 02-02
+## Final Experiment 02-02
-To remedy the above, I will re-train a predictor using watchlist data with 10/31/2022 and 10/28 dropped from the watchlist so that the latest target date will be Thursday 10/27.
+To remedy the above issues, I trained a predictor using watchlist data with 10/31/2022 and 10/28 dropped from the watchlist so that the latest target date will be Thursday 10/27.
 I will drop 10/31 from the rds dataset so that the latest rds data will be "future-filled" to 10/28.

 After training the predictor I see a reduction in accuracy from experiment 01-02: